elpezpr/PostShare-FrontEnd/README.txt

 *** Usage ***

-To run the PostShare frontend application:
+To use the PostShare frontend application:

-1. Clone the Repository: Clone the repository from [PostShare-FrontEnd](https://github.com/elpezpr/PostShare-FrontEnd).
+1. Clone the repository.

 2. Install Dependencies: Navigate to the project directory and run `npm install` to install the necessary dependencies.